 Since we cannot access the library’s physical resources at this time, online guides like Inspired Ink are a wonderful alternative.
 Please be aware that while we do pride ourselves on being an accessible, easy-to-use literary resource, Inspired Ink is not the only teen literary magazine, and it’s important to expose yourself to teen writers featured in places like Blue Marble Review, TeenInk, and the Adroit Journal.

-Remember that not every piece you write is something you will be thrilled with, and that’s no reason not to try again.
+Remember that you will not be thrilled with every piece you write but that’s no reason not to try again.

 We hope these tips are helpful!
 Happy writing!